victorleite40/be_the_hero-semana_omnistack11/README.md

-# be_the_hero-semana_omnistack11
+# Be The Hero
-Aplicação Semana Omnistack 11.0 - Be The Hero
+Aplicação Semana OmniStack 11.0